Deputy Sheriff [Entry Level]

 Duties may include, but are not limited to, the following: Booking and processing inmates; controlling and supervising the activities of inmates; operating communication equipment; monitoring and controlling movement of all personnel and vehicles entering and exiting facilities; maintaining internal and perimeter jail, court or building security; preparing and maintaining records; responding to disturbances and emergencies; preserving evidence and chain of custody at crime and emergency scenes; patrolling on foot and in vehicles, watching for indications of illegal or unauthorized activities and contraband; testifying in court and at hearings; conducting criminal investigations; completing detailed and accurate reports; administering alternatives to incarceration, ensuring program participation and returning offenders to custody as authorized by law; responding to public inquiries in a professional manner; implementing crime prevention strategies; and performing other general law enforcement duties as required.
 This position requires shift work, weekend/holiday work and overtime.

-Appointment to class 8302 Deputy Sheriff I is for a period of eighteen (18) months except as otherwise provided by Civil Service Rules.
-All appointees must satisfactorily complete a California Peace Officers Standards and Training (POST) Basic Academy and a Sheriff’s Department entry-level training program within the time prescribed by the department.
+Appointment to class 8302 Deputy Sheriff [Entry-Level] is for the period required to complete the POST Basic entry-level Academy.
+All appointees must satisfactorily complete a California Peace Officers Standards and Training (POST) Basic Academy and a Sheriff’s Office entry-level training program within the time prescribed by the Sheriff’s Office.
 Failure to successfully complete these requirements or failure to perform satisfactorily on the job will be cause for release from appointment.
-If an applicant possesses a POST Basic Academy certificate, the certificate must meet the requirements as set forth in this examination announcement.

-Appointees who have successfully completed a POST Basic Academy and who have successfully completed the eighteen (18) month probationary period in class 8302 Deputy Sheriff I will advance to Class 8504 Deputy Sheriff pursuant to Civil Service Rule 114, Article VII.
-No further probationary period will be required upon advancement to class 8504.
-The salary range for class 8504 Deputy Sheriff is $84,994 - $108,342.
+Appointees who have successfully completed a POST Basic Academy in class 8302 Deputy Sheriff [Entry-Level] will advance to Class 8504 Deputy Sheriff [Academy Trained].
+A probationary period of 2,080 scheduled hours [WKP] worked, including legal holiday pay [LHP] will be required upon advancement to Class 8504.

-Entry-Level applicants must meet all of the following minimum qualifications listed below in order to be eligible to participate in the examination.
-Official verification of the minimum qualifications will be required at the time of the background investigation.
+Applicant must meet all minimum qualifications listed below to be eligible to participate in the examination.
+Verification of minimum qualifications will be required at the time of the background investigation

 Applicant must be at least 20 years old at the time of application and 21 years old at the time of appointment.
 There is no maximum age limit.